an-slua-sidhe/Elite-Gourmet/README.md

 ### **Design Choices**

 The site was intended to have an aura of classy competence, a simplicity of design that didn't attempt to overwhelm the users senses.
 I have tried to use clear, simple and high quality images and textures when designing the site.
 I didn't want a site that contained too much clutter and text, but one that got across its message confidently, clearly and cleanly.
 Therefore, I decided to create a single-page site with a focused aesthetic.
 As such a site would most likely be popular with visitors to our island, I decided to give the site multi-language fuctionality to broaden the possible user-base (PQ - To be implemented).
-Mobile, tablet, desktop versions of the site are only very slightly different, basically invloving **Bootstrap** responsive breakpoint changes (details below).
+Mobile, tablet, desktop versions of the site are only very slightly different, basically invloving **Bootstrap** responsive breakpoint changes (see [below](#features)).

-#### Section by Section

-!!!!!!!!!!!!!!!!!!!

--  **Jumbotron Hero Image**
-        asfdsadffsaf

--  **Services Section**
-    sdfsafd

-- **Booking Section**
-    sdfsafd

-- **Restaurants Section**
-    sdfsafd

-- **About Us Section**
-    sdfsafd

-- **Footer**
-    sdfsafd

 #### Images

 I wanted a selection of high quality images for the site, which were uncluttered and depicted cooking scenes in an elegant way.
-Where these images would be used was already decided in the design **Wireframes** (see above).
+Where these images would be used was already decided in the design **Wireframes** (see [above](#basic-wireframes)).
 I found the assets I sought on [**Pixabay**](https://pixabay.com/).
 The main **Jumbotron Background Image** was very important for the site.
 I chose one that was tasteful, with a palette of muted, yet organic colours, and it can be found [here](assets/images/jumbotron.jpg).
 I selected an ephemeral image of fine dining for the **README Banner Logo** which can be found [here](assets/images/banner.png).
 The **Booking Section Background** (click [here](assets/images/bookings-background.jpg)) introduces a dash of brighter colour to the overall palette.
 This is expanded with the **About Us Background**, which you can see [here](assets/images/about-us-background.jpg).
 Finally, each culinary venue has an image that was sourced from the restaurant's own webpage; click on the restaurant name below to see the location of these files in this repository:

 - [Ichigo Ichie](assets/images/ichigo-ichie-cork.jpg)
 - [The Cliff House](assets/images/cliff-house-waterford.jpg)
 - [L'Ecrivain](assets/images/lecrivain-dublin.jpg)